 At the Dynamo stadium, I knew there was a statue in tribute to these players and I wanted to see it.
 Unfortunately as we exited the ground itself, I spotted it tucked over behind the corner where we’d been sat.
 Sadly, with the game being televised live by Ukranian telly it meant that side of the complex was closed off to plebs like me to accommodate all the TV broadcast trucks.
 So I resolve one day to come back and check it out.

 With a spring in our step and beer in our bellies, we started the stroll back to our hotel and the rendezvous with our now no doubt completely irradiated travel companions and a search for Chicken Kyiv to undertake.

 “Can we get properly drunk now?” enquires Gareth, sparking up another cheap local fag.

 “Someone want to give Millsy a ring and see what flats go for round here?
-And ask him if he knows anywhere that does any of that garlic chicken stuff.
+And ask him if he knows anywhere that does any of that garlic chicken stuff while you’re at it.
 I’m fucking starving”